soz-live/soz-live.github.io/about.md

 ### Present

 The project is currently closed source and in **Private Beta**, with work still required to reach a mature and stable product.
-The aim is to develop a community of developers and testers to progress the project to release stage.
+The aim is to develop a community of coders and users to progress the project to release stage.

 ### Future